Best Google Chrome Flags: Android | Windows | Mac | ChromeOS

 Best Google Chrome Flags to Boost your Web Experience on Android, Windows, iOS, Mac OS, Chrome OS and Linux.

-This guide contains all the flags that have been tested on the Stable Chrome Desktop Browser and the Stable Chrome Android Browse.
+This guide contains all the flags that have been tested on the Stable Chrome Desktop Browser and Chrome Android Browser.
 We cannot say for sure whether they would work on other less stable browsers like Canary, Dev, or Beta.
 So, for the best experience, switching over to a stable browser is recommended.

 How to Enable Chrome Flags?

-The steps to enable the Chrome flags are the same for flags belonging to any domain, across any platform (Android or Windows).
-So rather than mentioning each time in every flag’s section, we decided to entail the steps right at the start of the guide.
+The steps to enable the Chrome flags are the same for flags belonging to any domain, across any platform (Android/Windows/Mac).
 So here is how you could enable the Chrome flags on your respective devices.

 Enable Flags on Chrome

-1. Open Chrome Browser on your Android device or Windows desktop.
+1. Open Chrome Browser on your Android device or PC.

 2. Head over to the Omnibox (i.e., address bar), type chrome://flags, and hit Enter.